 HotKey Clear – Clicking this button will remove the currently sethotkey.

 HotKey – This displays the currently set hotkey.
 When this hotkey is pressed Helios will be brought to the top off all windows on the screen.

+Figure 2 Helios Control Center 1.4 Preferences Screen

 Profile Editor

 Helios Profile Editor allows you to construct your own profiles or customize the samples profiles you can download.
-Profile editor can be found under SCSimulations/Helios in your start menu.
+Profile editor can be found under Gadroc Workshop/Helios in your start menu.
 The default layout for the profile editor is shown below.

 Profile Preview and Explorer – These tool panels allow you to navigate through your profile.
 Preview shows a miniature version of your entire profile across all monitors.
 Double clicking on a screen will open it for editing in the editor tabs.
 Profile Explorer shows you a tree view of all monitors, panels, controls and interfaces in your profile.
 Double clicking on any of them will open the correct editor in the editortabs.